Tourism and Travel Around the World : Locals Who Made My Travels Special Locals Who Made My Travels Special - Tourism and Travel Around the World

 Keeping the Connection Alive

 It's strange when you pause to consider all of this.
 The world seems huge until you remember you can easily get messages from almost anywhere.
-Every trip you take, every person you randomly meet, it’s like they become part of your life and decide to stay.
-Personally, I like it that way.
+Every trip you take, every person you randomly meet, they become part of your life and decide to stay.
+I like it that way.

 It makes you think about how much travel has changed.
 It used to be that when you left a place, you might totally lose touch with the people you met.
 Without phones or email, keeping up was hard.
-You told yourself that these meetings and experiences were still important, that you'd never forget the funny guy from France or the woman from California who also hated the hostel coffee.
+You told yourself that these meetings and experiences were still important, that you would never forget the funny guy from France or the woman from California who also hated the hostel coffee.
 But honestly, how could you stay in the loop?

 Now, keeping up with people is easy.
 It changes how you view your travels.
 Before, you knew most of the people you met would disappear from your day-to-day life.
 Now, they can stick around as much as you want.

 I know for me, I like having those random connections from around the world.
 It makes life feel richer to know people are out there who you shared a moment with, even if it was while drinking bad hostel coffee.
+For additional information click here.

 Final Thoughts